Nimrod: Historical interpretations

-Historians, Orientalists, Assyriologists and mythographers have long tried to find links between the Nimrod of biblical texts and real historically attested figures in Mesopotamia or its surrounds.
-Significantly, no king named Nimrod or with a similar name appears anywhere on any of the considerably older and more numerous pre-biblical, extra-biblical or historic Sumerian, Akkadian, Assyrian or Babylonian king list, nor does the name Nimrod appear in any other writings from Mesopotamia itself or its neighbours in any context whatsoever during the Bronze Age, Iron Age or pre-Christian Classical Age.
+Historians, Orientalists, Assyriologists and mythographers have long tried to find links between the Nimrod of biblical texts and real historically attested figures in Mesopotamia or its surrounds, with no success.
+Significantly, no king with a name similar to Nimrod appears on any historical king-list from Sumer, Akkad, Assyria or Babylon, nor has the name Nimrod been found in any other writings from Mesopotamia or its neighbours during the Bronze Age, Iron Age or pre-Christian Classical Age.